 What happens if I have an existing LIBOR-based loan with Synovus?

-Synovus will be able to offer new loans tied to SOFR or BSBY beginning third quarter 2021.
-If you have a loan or obligation tied to LIBOR that matures after the LIBOR cessation date,2 a Synovus Relationship Manager will contact you to discuss the successor rate when there is greater clarity as to successor indices.
+If you have a loan or obligation tied to LIBOR that matures after the LIBOR cessation date,2 your Synovus Relationship Manager will contact you to discuss an appropriate successor rate.
 Synovus is committed to making this migration as seamless as possible for our customers and will communicate additional details as they become available.